ChongyeWang/C-Maze/README.md

 C++
 Generate random maze.
-Generate path to the gerated maze.
+Generate path to the generated maze.